 It’s so important to get your video lighting just right.
 Be critical when setting up your shot.
 Does your subject look over exposed and the lighting too bright?
 Are they underexposed or too dark because the lighting is too low?
 Don’t start shooting your video until you are totally happy with your video lighting as you will end up spending hours fixing it in post-production.

 Prefer to work with creative video experts to create a standout video for your brand?
 Let’s work together!
 Fresh Cut are a leading video production company helping brands tell their stories on TV and online since 2006.
-With studios in Leeds, Manchester and London we are proud to work with brands and budgets of all sizes.
+We are proud to work with brands and budgets of all sizes.
 Take a look inside our fantastic portfolio of creative video content and get in touch with our talented team to discuss your next video project.